KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 ## Debug Printf messages from Validation Layers via VkConfig (Vulkan Configurator)

-Here's an example of adding a Debug Printf statement to the shader in the vkcube demo (from the Vulkan-Tools repository), and then using VkConfig to enable Debug Printf, launch vkcube, and see the Debug Printf output.
+Here's an example of adding a Debug Printf statement to the shader in the `vkcube` demo (from the `Vulkan-Tools` repository), and then using `VkConfig` to enable Debug Printf, launch vkcube, and see the Debug Printf output.
 1. Add Debug Printf to the vkcube demo:
- - Add VK_KHR_shader_non_semantic_info to cube's CreateDevice
+ - Add `VK_KHR_shader_non_semantic_info` to cube's `CreateDevice` function
- - Add extension and debugPrintfEXT call to the shader
+ - Add extension and `debugPrintfEXT` call to the shader
- - Use glslangvalidator to compile the new shader
+ - Use `glslangvalidator` to compile the new shader
  - (Offscreen) Rebuild vkcube

 ![Add Dbpf](images/add_dbpf.png)

-2. Configure VkConfig to enable Debug Printf
+2. Configure `VkConfig` to enable Debug Printf
  - Set Shader Printf Preset
  - Set the executable path to the vkcube demo and add --c 1 to the command line to render one frame
  - Click the "Launch" button